Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 What makes it great is its solid, straightforward interface that makes creating and selling courses a breeze.

-For that reason, Teachable makes an excellent choice for beginners who don’t have a lot of technical or coding knowledge.
+For that reason, Teachable is an excellent choice for beginners who don’t have much technical or coding knowledge.

 You can get started for free to create as many courses as you like and then upgrade your account to unlock more features.